CSCfi/mscr-rmlgenerator/README.md

 # mscr-rmlgenerator

 ## Preconditions
- 1. Iterator mappings must be one-to-one mappings i.e. only only one property is mapped for source and target.
-(Is this true?)
+ 1. Iterator mappings must be one-to-one mappings i.e. only only one property is mapped for source and target AND there can be only one iterator mapping per NodeShape.
+The reason fro this is that there is currently no way of grouping other mappings under specific iterator mapping.
+TODO: Add examples (screenshots from MSCR).
  2. Subject source mapping must have only one target property (i.e. the generated subject source property)
  3. There can only be one pair of iterator/subject source mappings per SHACL shape.
 How significant restriction is this?